InspectlyMads/cameraly/CONTEXT.md

    - Can be created from CameraPreviewSettings using fromPreviewSettings factory

 2. **CameraPreviewSettings** (`lib/src/cameraly_previewer.dart`)
-   - Comprehensive settings for the simplified CameraPreviewer
+   - Comprehensive settings for the simplified CameralyCamera
    - Combines camera hardware settings with UI configuration
    - Includes both technical settings and UI customization options
    - Can be converted to CaptureSettings using toCaptureSettings method